Optional Chaining in JavaScript (?.)

 Optional Chaining ‑ the Solution

 Thankfully as part of the ES2020 spec JavaScript has introduced a syntax that can solve this issue for us.
 Quite simply, you replace . with ?..
-Using this, we can condense the entire chain of if statements down into an effective shorthand, like this:
+Add it at each uncertain access in the chain rather than replacing dots mechanically.
+Using this, we can condense the chain of if statements down into an effective shorthand, like this:

 console.log(album?.coverArt?.url?.thumbnail);